ec-jrc/lisflood-calibration/docs/3_data/index.md

 prerun_timestep = 1440  # Timestep of the prerun (can be different than calibration to accelerate the process) fast_debug = 0  # Flag to set to 1 for quicker debugging
 num_max_calib_years = 20 # Maximum number of years of observation to use during calibration
+# Optional: use_aridity_index_check = 0 (Default).
+If set to 1, this flag will check aridity index and disable TransSub parameter in calibration for values >= 0.5

 [Stations]
 stations_data = STATIONS/stations_data.csv  # Path to the stations CSV file